nim-lang/Nim/doc/idetools.rst

         col 7:
     "Opens a file named `filename` with given `mode`.

      Default mode is readonly.
-Returns true iff the file could be opened.
+Returns true if the file could be opened.
      This throws no exception if the file could not be opened."